Preparing for Birth During COVID-19 – Podcast Ep 31 - Baby Chick

 Hospital policies are changing frequently.
 Most hospitals are not allowing doulas or extra support people but are allowing partners (or one support person) with you.
 Many hospitals require expecting mothers and their support person to wear a mask during the entire labor, delivery, and hospital stay.
 Most also have a policy where the support person cannot come and go during labor and the hospital stay, not even for food.
 (Cafeteria food is provided in this instance.)
 This is why we recommend bringing a cooler with refreshments and food so you can both have the nourishment you prefer and remain comfortable.

-Something else we urge you to do is talk with your partner/ birth support person about the possibility of them not being by your side during birth, just in case.
+We also urge you to talk with your partner or birth support person about the possibility of them not being by your side during birth, just in case.
 Thankfully, the World Health Organization states, “All pregnant women, including those with confirmed or suspected COVID-19 infections, have the right to high-quality care before, during, and after childbirth that includes having a companion of choice present during delivery.”
 1 But it should still be discussed if something comes up.

 A safe and positive childbirth experience includes:1